peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - This object is not a map.

 ### AddConverter
-    public static <T> void AddConverter​(Type type, ICBORConverter<T> converter) Registers an object that converts objects of a given type to CBOR objects (called a CBOR converter).
+    @Deprecated public static <T> void AddConverter​(Type type, ICBORConverter<T> converter) Deprecated.
+<div class='deprecationComment'>To be replaced with the AddConverter method of CBORTypeMapper.</div>

 **Type Parameters:**